AlteredArt/Breakout/README.md

 Firebase: To deploy the game

   Before you get started:
-If you chose to just view a demo, check out my self demo video on youtube: https://breakout-jm.web.app
+If you chose to just view a demo, check out the actual production build: https://breakout-jm.web.app